-Ecuador has always witnessed its trials and tribulations in history from the time of Inca’s to the Spanish Empire to the present day.
-This heritage has to be preserved in different museums and galleries for future generations.
-Most of museums are located in the Centro Histórico (Historic Center) of Quito.
-Exhibits mostly include personal works of great artists, relics of archaeological excavations in and around Ecuador and paintings and carvings dating to the Spanish rule.
+Ecuador has always witnessed its trials and tribulations in history from Incas’ to the Spanish Empire to the present day.
+This heritage is preserved in several museums and galleries for future generations.
+Most of the museums are located in the Centro Histórico (Historical Center) of Quito.
+Exhibits mainly include personal works of great artists, relics of archaeological excavations in and around Ecuador and paintings and carvings dating to the Spanish rule.

 Museum Alberto Mena Caamaño Quito

-Exhibits: museum displaying the historical content of Quito most of which is Alberto Mena Caamaño collection of paintings dating to the 16th and 17th century.
+Museum showcases the historical content of Quito, most of which is Alberto Mena Caamaño’s collection of paintings dating back to the 16th and 17th-centuries.

 Address: Eugenio Espejo, Quito 170401, Ecuador